 This one walks up with an air of confidence, is wearing a nice white v-neck, some well-fitting blue jeans, and some sweet black Converse shoes (or Gucci, if you’re into that sort of thing).

-He’s well groomed from his hair to his slight stubble.
-With a confident smile and relaxed tone, he says, “I like your style, we should be friends.”
-Totally different feels, right?
+He’s well-groomed from his hair to his slight stubble.
+With a confident smile and relaxed tone, he says, “I like your style.
+We should be friends.”

 First impressions MATTER – in the blogging world just as much as everywhere else.

-And if my first impression of you is that you won’t splurge for a $2.75/month hosting and domain package… you are looking more and more like Hank Hoodie than you realize.
+And if my first impression of you is that you won’t splurge for a $2.75/month for hosting and domain package, you are looking more and more like Hank Hoodie than you realize.

 We also have an article on free vs. self-hosted blogs if you’d like to do some further reading on what the differences are and WHY you should avoid free blogging platforms.